The American economy wasn’t healthy before COVID-19. A middle-class life — the American Dream — was out of reach for most.

 Canadians and Europeans have more job security and higher social mobility.
 Child care, education, health care and housing are more affordable for them.
-(Which is why I believe the American Dream can use some European inspiration.)
+(Which is why I believe the American Dream could use some European inspiration.)

 But Canada and Europe have also seen the middle shrink while the tradeoff of security for workers is less economic dynamism.
 New business ideas and innovations tend to come from America.

 Majorities of Westerners no longer believe that the next generation will be better off than them.